Aliases for HK1 Gene

 Previous GeneCards Identifiers for HK1 Gene

 Hexokinases phosphorylate glucose to produce glucose-6-phosphate, the first step in most glucose metabolism pathways.
 This gene encodes a ubiquitous form of hexokinase which localizes to the outer membrane of mitochondria.
 Mutations in this gene have been associated with hemolytic anemia due to hexokinase deficiency.
-Alternative splicing of this gene results in five transcript variants which encode different isoforms, some of which are tissue-specific.
-Each isoform has a distinct N-terminus; the remainder of the protein is identical among all the isoforms.
-A sixth transcript variant has been described, but due to the presence of several stop codons, it is not thought to encode a protein. [provided by RefSeq, Apr 2009]
+Alternative splicing of this gene results in several transcript variants which encode different isoforms, some of which are tissue-specific. [provided by RefSeq, Apr 2016]

 GeneCards Summary for HK1 Gene

 HK1 (Hexokinase 1) is a Protein Coding gene.
-Diseases associated with HK1 include neuropathy, hereditary motor and sensory, russe type and hemolytic anemia due to hexokinase deficiency.
-Among its related pathways are Metabolism and Metabolism.
-GO annotations related to this gene include glucokinase activity and mannokinase activity.
+Diseases associated with HK1 include hemolytic anemia due to hexokinase deficiency and neuropathy, hereditary motor and sensory, russe type.
+Among its related pathways are Metabolism and Glycosaminoglycan metabolism.
+GO annotations related to this gene include phosphotransferase activity, alcohol group as acceptor and glucokinase activity.
 An important paralog of this gene is HK2.